A First-Timer’s Guide to Sardinia

 La Maddalena Boat Day

 Sardinia is best experienced from the water.
 The sea here is some of the most pristine I’ve ever seen in the Mediterranean.
-I booked the seven-hour La Maddalena Archipelago catamaran tour with Sardinia Catamaran, which included aperitivo and lunch onboard.
+I booked the seven-hour La Maddalena Archipelago catamaran tour with Sardinia Catamaran, departing from Porto di Palau around 9 AM and returning at 4 PM, which included a classic Sardinian aperitivo and lunch onboard.
 It was easily one of the highlights of the trip.

 Dinner at Hotel Petra Bianca